How do you know if you have oily skin?

-The sun is a number one factor for any skin conditions from freckles, discolouration, hyperpigmentation, telangiectasia (dilated blood vessels under the skin), sallowness (a yellow discolouration of the skin), destruction of the collagen and elastin tissue and the scariest and most fatal; skin cancer.
+The sun is a number one factor for any skin conditions from freckles, discoloration, hyperpigmentation, telangiectasia (dilated blood vessels under the skin), sallowness (a yellow discoloration of the skin), destruction of the collagen and elastin tissue and the scariest and most fatal; skin cancer.

 Opting for an oil-free sunscreen dries quickly can put an end to this struggle and shield your skins from daily aggressors.